Pros and Cons of Metal Roofs

 Longevity of Metal Roofing

 A metal roof lasts a long time.
 In some instances, they can last between 40 and 70 years.
-Traditional asphalt roofs usually last between 15 to 20 years, which makes a metal roof’s life span substantially longer than other roofing types.
+Traditional asphalt roofs usually last between 15 and 20 years, which makes a metal roof’s life span substantially longer than other roofing types.
 Whether you want to replace your existing roof with a metal one or you are installing a metal roof on a new build, longevity is a great reason to invest in metal roofing.

 Metal Roofing Durability

 A professionally installed metal roof is extremely durable and can sustain wind gusts up to 140 mph.
 They also don’t need as much maintenance as other roofing materials require, although they do need to be inspected periodically.
-A metal roof has strength that other roofing types just can’t provide.
+A metal roof has the strength that other roofing types just can’t provide.
 They can withstand heavy snow or extreme summer heat and remain sturdy.

 Remarkable Aesthetics